canonical/ubuntu-cloud-docs/oci/oci-how-to/create-chiselled-ubuntu-image.rst

 This guide will provide step-by-step instructions on how  to create your own chiselled Ubuntu container image to run a compiled application

-- Chiselled Ubuntu containers combine Distroless and Ubuntu to create smaller, more secure containers.
+- Chiselled Ubuntu are appliance-type container images combining both the advantages of Distroless and Ubuntu to create smaller, more secure containers, without loosing the value add of a stable Linux distribution.
 - The reduced size of the containers reduces the overall attack surface.
 Combined with the support and content quality from the Ubuntu distribution, chiselled Ubuntu is a significant security improvement.
 - Chisel provides a developer-friendly CLI to install slices of packages from the upstream Ubuntu distribution onto the container filesystem.